tylerwhall/zephyr-rust/README.rst

 TODO
 ****

-* thread local storage
-* alloc from user mode
-* abstraction for pointers to kernel objects
-* safe wrappers (threads, semaphores, etc.)
-* panic
+* Build as a Zephyr module
+* Separate Rust app from zephyr crates and sysroot (be able to build multiple apps)
+* Kconfig for enabling Rust and configuring the heap
 * test runner

 Complete